-1B.
-(Construction Materials) 12% Reduction in Construction & Demolition Waste Generated by 2030.
+- 1B.
+(Construction Materials) 12% Reduction in Construction & Demolition Waste Generated by 2030. - 3B.

-3B.
 (Reuse Facilities) Provide for reuse at 10 Civic Amenity Sites, minimum

 Municipal landfill charges in Ireland are based on the weight of waste disposed.
-In the Leinster Region, charges are approximately €140 - €160 per tonne of waste which includes an €85 per tonne landfill levy introduced under the Waste Management (Landfill Levy) (Amendment) Regulations 2015 (as amended) 13.
-The Circular Economy (Waste Recovery Levy) Regulations 2024 14 will also introduce a levy of €10 per tonne to waste accepted for recovery.
-This will included backfilling at authorised recovery sites and at municipal waste landfills.
+In the Leinster Region, charges are approximately €140 - €160 per tonne of waste which includes an €85 per tonne landfill levy introduced under the Waste Management (Landfill Levy) (Amendment) Regulations 2015 (as amended) 14 .
+The Circular Economy (Waste Recovery Levy) Regulations 2024 15 will also incur a levy of €10 per tonne for waste accepted for recovery.
+This will include backfilling at authorised recovery sites and at municipal waste landfills.